 The Semester-in-London application consists of an application form, a personal essay, two letters of recommendation, and several signature items.

 Complete applications are due by October 15.
 However, you are strongly advised to apply as early as possible.
 There is limited space available.

 The program is open to all students who have completed their freshman year, though preference is normally given to juniors and seniors; SUNY graduating seniors are welcome to participate in this program as their final semester of undergraduate work.
 The GPA requirement for the program is 2.5.

 Please visit the Semester in London facebook page to learn more, and see photos and posts from alumni.

-Please contact Kerry Stamp, Associate Director of Study Abroad at email@example.com or Professor Joseph Church at firstname.lastname@example.org with any questions.
+Please contact the Office of International Education and Global Initiatives at firstname.lastname@example.org or Professor Joseph Church at email@example.com with any questions.